matLogh/mscheme/README.md

 2. type .L mscheme.cxx
 3. type mscheme(spin,n)

-spin is 2* spin of particles, e.g. when spin is 7/2, put 7 instead n is number of particles, e.g. 2
+spin is a double of an orbital spin, e.g. when spin is 7/2, put 7 instead

+n is number of particles, e.g. 2

 output is written in terminal window and histogram of M values is shown